LuckyLuke77/UniCSharpProjects/README.md

-# UniCSharpProjects
+# About
-Projects made in C# for my university
+Three Projects made in C# for my university, specifically for the lesson "object oriented application development"